 Some of the field roads, through local usage and some continuing use by local guides, are still accessible, although the guide cards which relate to the remaining markers on the trail are no longer available locally, and many of the field road start signs are no longer in place.
 UKOTCF is currently considering ways of helping to re-invigorate the field road network and interpretation.
 Those field roads, or parts, which are still accessible, are mentioned below.
 Even without the interpretation guide cards, these offer good opportunities for birdwatching and interesting walks through a variety of different habitats.

-Some of the suggested sites for birdwatching, detailed in the guide booklet, are mentioned below:
+Some of the suggested sites for birdwatching are:

 Fish ponds, and Crossing Place Trail: The fish ponds are reached shortly after the causeway reaches Middle Caicos.
 These are linked to the sea by underground channels.
 A number of different Herons, Shorebirds, and Terns are frequently seen here.
 Crossing Place can be accessed from Blue Horizon Resort, where public access to the beach is kindly allowed by the owners.
 The cliff path part of Crossing Place Trail from Blue Horizon is quite tricky, but just west of Blue Horizon, right by the main road, is the start of the Fish Ponds to Blowing Hole field road (the sign is often masked by overgrown vegetation).
 This path leads to a great coastal walk, part of the original Crossing Place Trail.
 You are advised not to venture beyond Blowing Hole, as the terrain here is like walking on fractured limestone “eggshell” with sea caves below, and many holes hidden by vegetation.